Acute pericarditis: Diagnosis

 The two most common clinical conditions where ECG findings may mimic pericarditis are acute myocardial infarction (AMI) and generalized early repolarization.
 As opposed to pericarditis, AMI usually causes localized convex ST-elevation usually associated with reciprocal ST-depression which may also be frequently accompanied by Q-waves, T-wave inversions (while ST is still elevated unlike pericarditis), arrhythmias and conduction abnormalities.
 In AMI, PR-depressions are rarely present.
-Early repolarization usually occurs in young males (age <40 years) and ECG changes are characterized by terminal R-S slurring, temporal stability of ST-deviations and J-height/ T-amplitude ratio in V5 and V6 of <25% as opposed to pericarditis where terminal R-S slurring is very uncommon and J-height/ T-amplitude ratio is ≥ 25%.
-Very rarely, ECG changes in hypothermia may mimic pericarditis, however differentiation can be helpful by a detailed history and presence of an Osborne wave in hypothermia.
+Early repolarization usually occurs in young males (age <40 years), and ECG changes are characterized by terminal R-S slurring, temporal stability of ST-deviations, and J-height/ T-amplitude ratio in V5 and V6 of <25%, as opposed to pericarditis, where terminal R-S slurring is very uncommon and J-height/ T-amplitude ratio is ≥ 25%.
+Very rarely, ECG changes in hypothermia may mimic pericarditis; differentiation can be helpful with a detailed history and the presence of an Osborne wave in hypothermia.

 Another important diagnostic electrocardiographic sign in acute pericarditis is the Spodick sign.
 It signifies to the PR-depressions in a usual (but not always) association with downsloping TP segment in patients with acute pericarditis and is present in up to 80% of the patients affected with acute pericarditis.
 The sign is often best visualized in lead II and lateral precordial leads.
-In addition, Spodick's sign may also serve as an important distinguishing electrocardiographic tool between the acute pericarditis and acute coronary syndrome.
+In addition, Spodick's sign may also serve as an important distinguishing electrocardiographic tool between acute pericarditis and acute coronary syndrome.
 The presence of a classical Spodick's sign is often a giveaway to the diagnosis.

 Rarely, electrical alternans may be seen, depending on the size of the effusion.

-A chest x-ray is usually normal in acute pericarditis but can reveal the presence of an enlarged heart if a pericardial effusion is present and is greater than 200 mL in volume.
+A chest x-ray is usually normal in acute pericarditis, but can reveal the presence of an enlarged heart if a pericardial effusion is present and is greater than 200 mL in volume.
 Conversely, patients with unexplained new onset cardiomegaly should always be worked up for acute pericarditis.

-An echocardiogram is typically normal in acute pericarditis but can reveal pericardial effusion, the presence of which supports the diagnosis, although its absence does not exclude the diagnosis.
+An echocardiogram is typically normal in acute pericarditis but can reveal a pericardial effusion, the presence of which supports the diagnosis, although its absence does not exclude it.

+Differential Diagnoses

+There are many causes of acute pericarditis, so the first step in differentiating it is to take a thorough patient history to identify likely and unlikely causes.
+To diagnose acute idiopathic pericarditis, one must rule out all other causes of acute pericarditis (diagnosis of exclusion).

+Common diagnoses to rule out when considering acute idiopathic pericarditis include the following:

+Pericarditis secondary to post-cardiac injury: Differentiate this from acute idiopathic pericarditis by timing.
+If the pericarditis results a few days or weeks post acute myocardial infarction, trauma to the chest wall, cardiac surgery, or other cardiac perforation causes pericarditis secondary to post-cardiac injury is most likely the diagnosis.